 ALL PARTICIPANTS RECEIVE A ‘CERTIFICATE OF ACHIEVEMENT’ FOLLOWING THEIR ATTENDANCE

 The workshops are held from 10 a.m. to 5 p.m. in Villa Mollerus (Mollerusstraat 1) in Baarn, 10 m. walk from Baarn train station, circa 30 min. from Amsterdam and Utrecht.
 The workshops always include an extensive lunch, in the same building.

 ‘On location’ workshops are hybrid, i.e. they allow for online participation as well, which works well given the fact that we work in small groups (maximum number of 8 participants).
 The prices for the on-site and online workshops are the same.

 This one-day workshop is one of seven modules of the Learning path Dutch labour law and HRM for contemporary management.
 We also offer this workshop as an in-company or as a one-on-one session, customized to the needs of your organization and yourself.

-If your branch, professional or network organization has a cooperation agreement with us, a discount may apply.
-Indicate this under remarks during registration, stating the organization.
+If your branch, professional or network organisation has a cooperation agreement with us, a discount may be applicable.
+Indicate this under remarks during registration, making reference to your organisation.